DuyNguyen1879/docker-lab-tutorial/content/swarm-mode.md

 Initially, our cluster is made of three nodes: one manager and only two workers.
 Please, note that in Swarm Mode, a node can be manager and worker at same time, i.e. a manager node can also run user's services.
 Multiple managers, with a minimum of three are recommended in production for high availability of the control plane.
 Swarm manager nodes use the [Raft](https://raft.github.io/) consensus algorithm to manage the swarm state.
 Raft requires a majority of managers, also called the quorum, to agree on proposed updates to the swarm and storing the same consistent state across all the manager nodes.

-A Swarm cluster with only a manager node is a single point of failure.
-An odd number of managers in the swarm cluster is required to support manager node failures.
-Having an odd number of managers ensures that during a network partition, the quorum remains available to process requests when an outage occurs and the cluster is partitioned into two separate sets.
-Quorum is not guaranteed when more than two network partitions exist.
-Raft tolerates up to (N-1)/2 failures and requires a majority or quorum of (N/2)+1 members to agree on values proposed to the cluster.

 ## Setup the Swarm
 On all the three nodes, install the Docker engine.
 The following ports must be opened on the cluster back network: